This Fragile Thing coming September 2026.

 but it can be held more closely by others.

 I read what I can, but I cannot borrow books from the library because my mother hasn’t paid the fines.
 If I had enough books I could build us a nicer house.
-I must read the right kind of books so I can build the right kind: Keats for slow-burn romance in the bedroom, gothic literature for the vaulted ceilings, pointed arches.
+I must read the right kind of books so I can build the right kind of house: Keats for slow-burn romance in the bedroom, gothic literature for the vaulted ceilings, pointed arches.
 I‘m a bricklayer using Dewey-Decimals.

 This book is very critical of the political and social conventions that meant I was blamed for what happened to me, blamed for disclosing.
 I use my story to challenge the idea that my vulnerability in that moment was a personal failing, a failure on my part to make the right decisions, to keep myself safe.
 I know this now: I am not responsible for my trauma. .